 Alex D. da Silva

-My work has always circled around our relationship to the land, the spaces we inhabit, and the ways they are reshaped, whether by human hands or by nature itself.
-It is an inquiry into memory, a testing of the stories we tell ourselves.
+My work has always revolved around our relationship to the land, the spaces we inhabit and the ways they are reshaped, whether by human intervention or by nature itself.
+It is an exploration of memory, a testing of the narratives we construct to make sense of ourselves.

-History is inescapable, even when so often ignored.
-If we refuse to look back, we risk repeating the same mistakes.
-Painting is my way of engaging with that history, and of grounding myself in the only home any of us will ever have.
+History is inescapable, even when we choose to ignore it.
+If we refuse to look back, we risk repeating the same failures.
+Painting is my way of entering into dialogue with that history, and of grounding myself in the only home any of us will ever know.